alltunes/alltunes.github.io/README.md

 Although I know about the viruses and "un-compact-ness" of the repo, I'm not going to do anything about them, it's not like I'm being paid for it or have to download it.

+What is AllTunes Music?
+I'm too lazy to tell you rn.

 - Choonka Org, creator